alimousavifar/lab1/README.md

 - Each lab is graded out of 5, and is due by the start of the following lab period (i.e. Lab 1 is due in 1 week).
 - You must hand in your lab files to turnitin.
 You should have created an account as you first week assignment..
-- You must commit your code to a **private** github repository and add the TA user name as collaborators to your private repository.
+- You must commit your code to a **private** github repository and add your specific Lab Section TA user-name as collaborators to your private repository.